sohalsdr/mdMathTool/README.md

 - Currently cannot do LaTeX style delimiters (e. g. "\\[x^2\\]")
 - Currently does not employ any heuristics, [Pandoc](https://github.com/jgm/pandoc) style heuristics for dollar-sign delimiters is planned
 - Does not parse the markdown, only performs basic string substitution
-- Does not convert math blocks currently, as those are the same across most markdown engines.

 ## Usage

 To use mdMathTool, start by downloading the latest release, and opening a terminal in the same folder as the .jar file.

-mdMathTool has two modes: Simple Mode and Advanced Mode.
+mdMathTool has three modes: Simple Mode, Advanced Mode, and Batch Mode:

 Simple Mode prompts the user for all values, and can be run with: